bee-hive/sflcba/README.md

 jupytext --to notebook notebooks/*.md
 ```

-Keep in mind that the `saft` conda environment must be activated before running both the snakemake pipeline and the jupyter notebooks.
+Keep in mind that the `sflcba` conda environment must be activated before running both the snakemake pipeline and the jupyter notebooks.